home-assistant/home-assistant.io/source/_integrations/hunterdouglas_powerview.markdown

 - 'Up/Open' will move the Top rail to the bottom of the window and set the Bottom rail to its closed position.
 - 'Down/Close' will move the Top rail to the top of the window and set the Bottom rail to its closed position.
 - 'Position' is the position in which the Top rail can move from the top of the window (0) to the bottom (100).
-- Note as the position of a Top rail cannot pass that of a Bottom rail if you set an 'impossible position' the position will fall back to the closest possible value to that requested.
+- The position of a Top rail cannot pass that of a Bottom rail.
+If you set an impossible position, the position will fall back to the closest possible value to that requested.

 #### Bottom entity

 - 'Up/Open' will move the Bottom rail to the top of the window and set the Top rail to its closed position.
 - 'Down/Close' will move the Bottom rail to the bottom of the window and set the Top rail to its closed position.
 - 'Position' is the position in which the Bottom rail can move from the bottom of the window (0) to the top (100).
-- Note as the position of a Bottom rail cannot pass that of a Top rail if you set an 'impossible position' the position will fall back to the closest possible value to that requested.
+- The position of a Bottom rail cannot pass that of a Top rail.
+If you set an impossible position, the position will fall back to the closest possible value to that requested.

 ### Tilt when closed